-Saudi Arabia profile - Timeline - BBC News
+Saudi Arabia profile

 2010 October - US officials confirm plan to sell $60 billion worth of arms to Saudi Arabia - the most lucrative single arms deal in US history.

-2011 June - Saudi women mount symbolic protest drive in defiance of ban on female drivers.

-2011 September - King Abdullah announces more rights for women, including the right to vote and run in municipal elections and to be appointed to the consultative Shura Council.
+2011 September - King Abdullah announces more rights for women, including the right to vote and run in municipal elections, and to be appointed to the consultative Shura Council.

 A woman is sentenced to 10 lashes after being found guilty of driving, in the first legal punishment for violating the ban on women drivers.
 King Abdullah overturns the sentence.

-2012 April - Fifty men suspected of links to al-Qaeda go on trial.
-Charges include the 2003 bombing of an expatriates' compound.

-2012 June - Crown Prince Nayef dies, succeeded by more liberal defence minister, the 76-year-old Prince Salman.

-Saudi Arabia agrees to allow its women athletes to compete in the Olympics for the first time, against the background of speculation that the entire Saudi team might be disqualified on grounds of gender discrimination.
+2012 June - Saudi Arabia agrees to allow its women athletes to compete in the Olympics for the first time.

-2012 September - Human-rights activists Mohammad al-Qahtani and Abdullah al-Hamid go on trial, the former charged with setting up an unlicensed organisation.

 2013 February - King Abdullah swears in 30 women to the previously all-male Shura consultative council - the first time women have been able to hold any political office.